george-hawkins/vscode-esp-idf-esp-now/README.md

 Again the bulb would sometimes miss these messages.

-A neopixel or a richer set of LED behaviors (e.g. breathing when unbound or the other things that are possible with the `LEDC` mode of the [`espressif/led_indicator`](https://components.espressif.com/components/espressif/led_indicator) component) would make it clearer what's happening.
+A neopixel or a richer set of LED behaviors (e.g. breathing when unbound or the other things that are possible with the `LEDC` mode of the [`espressif/led_indicator`](https://components.espressif.com/components/espressif/led_indicator) component, see example below) would make it clearer what's happening.

 Note: as with `screen` and `minicom`, I found that exiting `monitor` (with `ctrl-[`) could sometimes take quite a few seconds.
 And at other times would be near instantaneous - I've no idea why disconnecting took longer at some times than others.